AndrianaMis/Iqm-Pulse-Optimization/README.md

 ### Challenges I faced:
 - understand which parameters can be optimized symbolically or externally
-- find the raised cosine envelope expression
+- identifying the appropriate raised-cosine envelope expression for control pulses
-- design an objective function that maps optimizer variables to physical pulse parameters without mixing optimization logic with pulse construction
+- designing an objective function that maps optimizer variables to physical pulse parameters without mixing optimization logic with pulse construction
 - understanding optimization behavior that was physically correct but initially non-obvious, such as monotonic fidelity improvement due to under-rotation at fixed drive amplitude

 ### What interested me the most:
-- how seemingly small design choices have strong consequences for optimization behavior.
+- how seemingly small design choices have strong consequences for optimization behavior
-- working with actual hamiltonian equations and being able to play with different parameters and analyze behavior
+- combining Hamiltonian equations with concrete numerical simulations and visualizations
-- how ideas from signal processing—such as smooth turn-on/off and bandwidth control—naturally reappear in quantum control
+- how concepts from signal processing—such as smooth turn-on/off and bandwidth control—naturally reappear in quantum control
+- modifying pulse parameters and immediately analyzing their effect on system dynamics and gate fidelity

 ## install